Till innehåll på sidan

 Background

-This project explores socio-ethical aspects of the current creative-AI (music, visual arts, perfoming arts, etc.) development or use practices.
-Artificial intelligence (AI) plays an increasingly important role in various types of creative media and art productions, but the study of the ethical implications is just getting started, and new ideas for interventions are needed to mitigate risks and harms.
+Artificial intelligence (AI) plays an increasingly prominent role in various types of creative media and art practices, but the study of the ethical implications in these domains is just getting started.
+Your thesis work will contribute with ideas for how to mitigate risks and harms of AI for creative work, or help establish a roadmap for more responsible creative AI.

 Task